-To attempt to recover your content, start a new trial by following these important steps:
+To attempt to recover your content, start a new trial by following these steps:

 - In the parking page menu, click Build a Site.

-- When you’re ready to make your site live, subscribe to paid service.
+- When you’re ready to make your site live, subscribe to paid service, then publish your site.

-If you don’t see a Reactivate Site button in your parking page, your site no longer has content available to recover.
+If you don’t see a Build a Site button in your parking page, your site no longer has content available to recover.

 Can I use G Suite by Google with my parking page?

 Yes.
-If you already have a G Suite account linked to your Squarespace Domain, you’ll continue to manage G Suite through the Email panel in your parking page menu.
+If you already have a G Suite account linked to your Squarespace Domain, you’ll continue to manage G Suite through the Email & G Suite panel in your parking page menu.

-If you don’t already have a G Suite by Google account, you can add it to your domain from the Email panel.
+If you don’t already have a G Suite by Google account, you can add it to your domain from the Email & G Suite panel.